Q. Do I need to be referred by my doctor to have my hearing tested?

 Q. If the hearing test is not covered by OHIP, how much will it cost?

-A. At Toronto Family Hearing a hearing test will cost $45 for adults and $65 for children.
+A. At Toronto Family Hearing a hearing test will cost $75 for children, $65 for adults and $45 for seniors.
 If you have private insurance coverage (e.g. a health insurance plan provided by your employer) you may be able to seek reimbursement through your benefit plan for the cost of the hearing test.
 You can contact your group insurance provider to determine eligibility and your level of coverage.

 Q. How do I detect changes in my own hearing?